fr33mang/lingualeo_bot/README.md

 1. **Authentication**: The client automatically handles LinguaLeo login using your credentials.
 Cookies are cached in `lingualeo_cookies.json` and refreshed when they expire.

-2. **Duplicate Check**: Before adding a word, the bot queries the LinguaLeo API to check if the word already exists in your dictionary.
-If found, the word is skipped to prevent duplicates.
+2. **Word Existence Check**: Before adding a word, the bot queries the LinguaLeo API to check if the word already exists and retrieves any existing translations.

 3. **Translation Selection**:
-   - If you provide a translation hint, the script finds the closest match from LinguaLeo's suggestions
+   - **With hint**: Searches for matching translation in LinguaLeo's suggestions using fuzzy matching (80% similarity threshold)
-   - If no hint is provided, it uses the first suggestion automatically
+   - **Without hint**: Uses the first suggestion from LinguaLeo automatically
+   - **Custom translations**: If your hint doesn't match any suggestion (< 80% similarity), creates a custom translation

+4. **Duplicate Prevention**:
+   - Prevents adding the same word-translation pair twice
+   - Allows adding different translations to existing words
+   - Shows existing translations when word already exists

-4. **Word Addition**: Selected translations are added to your LinguaLeo dictionary via the API.
+5. **Word Addition**: Selected translations are added to your LinguaLeo dictionary via the API.

 ## Troubleshooting